Abandoned Underground Storage Tanks

 Tanks will eventually fail and leak, because rust never sleeps.
 Removing tanks is generally better than filling tanks in place, but in certain circumstances typically due to tank locations, tank removal is not economically feasible.
 When tank removal is not practical, tank closure in place with foam is an option.

 When you remove or close in place any buried petroleum storage tank, you must supply a clean inert material to fill the void space of the tank.
-Installing foam into an emptied underground storage tank is the most cost-effective solution for legally approved abandonment of underground storage tanks (USTs).
+Installing foam into an emptied underground storage tank is the most cost-effective solution for legally approved abandonment of underground storage tanks (USTs), WHEN REMOVAL IS NOT PRACTICAL OR PROHIBITIVELY EXPENSIVE.

 Foam is also a cost-effective solution for filling the void space prior to the abandonment of buried vessels, including oil tanks, underground propane tanks, gas tank, rail cars and other large containers.